Richard Hakluyt: Later life

 In 1591, Hakluyt inherited family property upon the death of his elder brother Thomas; a year later, upon the death of his youngest brother Edmund, he inherited additional property which derived from his uncle.
 In 1612 Hakluyt became a charter member of the North-west Passage Company.
 By the time of his death, he had amassed a small fortune out of his various emoluments and preferments, of which the last was the clergy house of Gedney, Lincolnshire, presented to him by his younger brother Oliver in 1612.
 Unfortunately, his wealth was squandered by his only son.

 Hakluyt died on 23 November 1616, probably in London, and was buried on 26 November in Westminster Abbey; by an error in the abbey register his burial is recorded under the year 1626.
 A number of his manuscripts, sufficient to form a fourth volume of his collections of 1598–1600, fell into the hands of Samuel Purchas, who inserted them in an abridged form in his Pilgrimes (1625–1626).
 Others, consisting chiefly of notes gathered from contemporary authors, are preserved at the University of Oxford.

 Hakluyt is principally remembered for his efforts in promoting and supporting the settlement of North America by the English through his writings.
 These works were a fertile source of material for William Shakespeare and other authors.
 Hakluyt also encouraged the production of geographical and historical writings by others.
 It was at Hakluyt's suggestion that Robert Parke translated Juan González de Mendoza's The History of the Great and Mighty Kingdom of China and the Situation Thereof (1588–1590), John Pory made his version of Leo Africanus's A Geographical Historie of Africa (1600), and P. Erondelle translated Marc Lescarbot's Nova Francia (1609).

 Legacy

 The Hakluyt Society was founded in 1846 for printing rare and unpublished accounts of voyages and travels, and continues to publish volumes each year.

+In 1936 Cunard White Star Line commissioned the marine artist Kenneth Shoesmith to paint a hexagonal oil-on-canvas depiction of Hakluyt, Richard Hakluyt Recording the Voyages of the Elizabethan Sailors, for the liner RMS Queen Mary.
+The painting remains aboard the ship, now moored at Long Beach, California, and has been identified for conservation treatment by the Queen Mary Heritage Foundation.

 As of 2018, a 14-volume critical edition of Hakluyt's Principal Navigations was being prepared by the Hakluyt Edition Project for Oxford University Press under the general editorship of Daniel Carey, National University of Ireland, Galway, and Claire Jowitt, University of East Anglia.

 Westminster School named a house after him as recognition of achievement of an Old Westminster.

 In Svalbard (Spitsbergen), the Hakluythovden headland and Hakluytodden landspit in the northwestern region of Amsterdam Island are named after Richard Hakluyt.